epicswap/epicswap-document/faq/how-to-start-farming-with-epic.md

-# How to start farming with eggs
+# How to start farming with epic

 1\) Head over to [https://exchange.goosedefi.com/\#/swap](https://exchange.goosedefi.com/#/swap) \(you can also do it on pancake swap by pasting the token address 0xF952Fc3ca7325Cc27D15885d37117676d25BfdA6\)